syncfusion-content/xamarin-docs/Xamarin/TreeView/Working-with-SfTreeView.md

 ### Update the Runtime changes

-The [PropertyChanged](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_PropertyChanged) event will be triggered whenever a properties in TreeViewNode is changed.
+The [PropertyChanged](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_PropertyChanged) event will be triggered whenever a property in the TreeViewNode is changed.
 You can get the name of the property that changed by using the `PropertyName` property of the `PropertyChangedEventArgs`.

 {% tabs %}
 {% highlight c# %}